dirtprotocol/dirtoracle/README.md

 * Do you support other price feeds?

   Currently, DIRT maintains the ETH/USD feed and has plans to add additional price feeds.
 To request a specific feed, submit an issue.

+* Can I create a datafeed for that uses custom sources?

+  Yes - you can call the smart contract directly to create your own datafeeds with your own sources.
+We include instructions on getting setup for developing on the marketfeed here: https://github.com/dirtprotocol/dirtoracle/blob/master/README-dev.md.
+More details to close.

 * How is this different from Chainlink?